 Kagura has been performed at Tamashiki Shrine for more than 400 years.
 Moreover, the Kagura at Tamashiki shrine is a designated important cultural property (since 2008).
 Kagura is performed four times a year at the shrine’s major festivals: December 1st, February 1st, May 5th and July 15th.
 There stage for the Kagura performances is right beside the shrine.
 It is an outdoor stage.

 One of the shrine’s largest annual celebrations is their spring festival held annually in Golden Week.
 It culminates with a a kagura performance at the “shunki taisai” – spring festival.
-However, due to the pandemic, the kagura has been cancelled in 2021.
-However, the rest of the festival is currently set to go ahead between April 24th and May 5th.
-It will be smaller than an “average” year, but there will be some festival stalls and special events.
-For example, there will be stalls selling dango and sweets.
-Between May 1st and May 5th there will be mini taiko performances.
-Special events including the Ouma Kuguri…
+However, due to the pandemic, the kagura has been cancelled since 2020.
+There is usually some festival stalls and special events.
+For example, there will are stalls selling dango and sweets.
+Between May 1st and May 5th there are mini taiko performances.
+Special events include the Ouma Kuguri…

 Other annual events